MateoMat/PHARMA_WEEKLY_SELL_OUT_ESTIMATION/03.Data preprocessing - stage 2/README.md

 ### 1.Removing products that do not have external data

 **important** If there are products that have weeks without sales in the internal source data, they should also be removed.
-The previous scripts have internal data as the primary table for thethe left-join relations, so we prevented it at an earlier stage.
+The previous scripts have internal data as the primary table for the left-join relations, so we prevented it at an earlier stage.

 :+1: SQL Script: *03.Data preprocessing - 1.Deleting products without external data* - not available in remote repository